nautobot/nautobot/nautobot/docs/user-guide/feature-guides/wireless-networks-and-controllers.md

 ## Optional Prerequisites

-Before we start adding Wireless Networks, there are features we can optionally setup to give enrich the data in Wireless Networks and Controllers.
+Before we start adding Wireless Networks, there are features we can optionally setup to enrich the data in Wireless Networks and Controllers.
 Here are links to each of the guides for the features:

 - [Devices](getting-started/creating-devices.md)
 - [Locations](getting-started/creating-location-types-and-locations.md)